HayWiir/receipt-processor-challenge/Implementation.md

 - `/receipts/{id}/points` which accepts a GET request and returns points if the `id` exists in the DB.

 ## Database
 I used SQLAlchemy library to create an in-memory SQLite DB.
-The tables **Receipts** and **Items** are also defined here.
+The tables **Receipts** and **Items** are defined here based on `api.yml`.
 There are also some DB specific validation functions.

 ## Receipt Service
 This service is responsible for parsing the input, additional validations, calculating points and storing all the parsed data in the DB.